ORIGINAL RESEARCH article

 Acidisarcina (A.ci.di.sar.ci’na.
 N.L. n. acidum, acid; L. fem. n. sarcina, a package, bundle; N.L. fem. n.
 Acidisarcina, acidophilic package).

 Gram-negative, non-spore-forming, highly polymorphic bacteria that occur in pairs, in sarcina-like tetrads, in clusters of 6–8 and more cells.
 Single cells or short chains of curved cells could also be observed occasionally.
 In most cases, cells occur inside saccular chambers.
 Colony color varies from light beige to light pink.
 Catalase-negative.
 Aerobic chemoheterotrophs.
 Capable of growth under micro-oxic conditions.
 Mild acidophiles and psychrotolerant mesophiles.
 Sugars are the preferred growth substrates.
 Capable of hydrolyzing various polysaccharides including chitin and cellulose.
 Menaquinone-8 is the major quinone.
-Major fatty acids are iso- C15:0, C16:1ω7c, C16:0 and 13,16-dimethyl octacosanedioic acid.
-Major polar lipids are PE and P-hex; OLs can also be present.
+Major fatty acids are iso-C15:0, C16:1ω7c, C16:0 and 13,16-dimethyl octacosanedioic acid.
+Major polar lipids are phosphatidylethanolamine and phosphohexose; ornithine lipids can also be present.
 The genus belongs to the family Acidobacteriaceae, the order Acidobacteriales, the class Acidobacteriia.
 Members of this genus are typical inhabitants of acidic soils and peatlands.
+The type species is Acidisarcina polymorpha.

 Description of Acidisarcina polymorpha sp. nov.

 The description is as for the genus but with the following additional traits.
 Cells are 1.4–4.4 μm long and 0.9–1.5 μm wide.
 Carbon sources (0.05%, w/v) utilized include D-arabinose, D-fructose, D-galactose, D-glucose, D-mannose, D-xylose, melezitose, trehalose, D-lactulose, N-acetyl-D-glucosamine, maltose, melibiose, raffinose, dulcitol, and sorbitol.
 Utilization of lactose, D-leucrose, L-rhamnose, D-ribose, sucrose, salicin, L-sorbose, cellobiose, D-glucuronate, arbutin, inulin, mannitol, methanol, ethanol, pectin, lichenan, and laminarin is variable.
 Does not utilize D-fucose, pyruvate, acetate, butyrate, capronate, citrate, malate, lactate, formate, D-galacturonate, fumarate, oxalate, propionate, succinate, valerate, adonitol, arabitol, myo-inositol.
 Hydrolyze esculin, starch, and xylan but not sodium alginate, carboxymethyl-cellulose, chitosan, fucoidan, pullulan.
 The ability to degrade chitin and cellulose may vary between different strains.
-The following enzyme activities are present: alkaline and acidic phosphatase, esterase (C4), esterase lipase (C8), leucine-arylamidase, naphthol-AS-BI-phosphohydrolase, β-glucosidase, valine-arylamidase, N-acetyl-β-glucosaminidase, β-galactosidase, weak activities of cystine arylamidase, β-glucuronidase and lipase (C14).
+The following enzyme activities are present: alkaline and acidic phosphatase, esterase (C4), esterase lipase (C8), leucine-arylamidase, naphthol-ASBI-phosphohydrolase, β-glucosidase, valine-arylamidase, N-acetyl-β-glucosaminidase, β-galactosidase, weak activities of cystine arylamidase, β-glucuronidase and lipase (C14).
 Urease, trypsin, α-chymotrypsin, α-galactosidase, α-glucosidase, α-mannosidase, α-fucosidase, arginine dihydrolase and protease are absent (API ZYM test).
 Capable of growth at pH 4.0–7.7 (optimum pH 4.8–7.0) and at 5–36°C (optimum at 20–32°C).
 NaCl inhibits growth at concentrations above 1.5%.
 Resistant to streptomycin, kanamycin, gentamicin, tetracyclin, lincomycin, ampicillin, chloramphenicol and neomycin, but susceptible to rifampicin and novobiocin.
-The DNA G+C content of the type strain, SBC82T, is 56.8 mol%.
-The type strain was isolated from acidic soil of lichen covered forested tundra in northern Russia.
+The type strain is strain SBC82T (= KCTC 82304T = VKM B-3225T), which was isolated from acidic soil of lichen covered forested tundra in northern Russia.
+The DNA G+C content of the type strain is 56.8 mol%.
+The GenBank accession numbers for the 16S rRNA gene and the genome sequences of strain SBC82T are MH396772 and CP030840-CP030844 (chromosome and four plasmids), respectively.

 The Acidisarcina-like bacteria appear to be common inhabitants of acidic northern soils and peatlands.
 In lichen-dominated forested tundra sites examined in our study, 16S rRNA gene reads from these microorganisms comprised up to 15% of all Acidobacteria-affiliated sequences (Figure 1b).
 In the boreal Sphagnum peat bog examined in our previous study (Ivanova et al., 2016), 16S rRNA fragments from Acidisarcina-like bacteria comprised ∼5% of all acidobacterial reads.
 Several isolates that could be classified as belonging to the genus Acidisarcina, strains K5 and C27 (Acc.
 No JF490073 and JF490072), were earlier obtained from decomposed thalli of Cladonia sp. collected from the ombrotrophic bog Verkhnee, Karelia (Pankratov, 2012).
 Acidic woodland soils are also among the habitats colonized by Acidisarcina species since highly similar (97–99%) 16S rRNA gene sequences (Acc.
 No HQ598413, HQ598652, HQ598666, HQ598998, HQ599059) were retrieved from several forest sites in Germany (Naether et al., 2012).
 Notably, a number of Acidisarcina-related 16S rRNA gene sequences were obtained from mildly acidic Hawaiian volcanic deposits (Acc.
 No FJ466263, FJ466272, FJ466284, FJ466322, FJ466337, FJ466355, FJ466443) (Weber and King, 2010) suggesting that these bacteria are among primary colonizers of volcanic deposits.
 The search for 16S rRNA sequences with >95% identity to Acidisarcina polymorpha SBC82T in the Joint Genome Institute Integrated Microbial Genomes database (16S rRNA Public Assembled Metagenomes), revealed a total of 68 environmental sequences (>1,000 bp) (Supplementary Table S3).
 These 16S rRNA sequences were identified world-wide, mostly in peatlands and soils, but also in plant rhizosphere and freshwater habitats (Figure 5).